-Generally, juniper bonsai trees are easy to care for and thrive on neglect.
-They make perfect beginner bonsai trees for inexperienced growers as they are forgiving, easily shaped, and well-suited to bonsai growing techniques.
+Generally, juniper bonsai trees are easy to care for.
+They make perfect beginner bonsai trees for inexperienced gardeners because they are forgiving, easily shaped, and well-suited to bonsai growing techniques.

-As with most species well-suited to bonsai, juniper trees take well to wiring, although it should be done slowly and carefully.
-Wiring is the practice of wrapping a wire around the branches of the bonsai tree in order to bend and reposition to achieve the desired shape.
-It is best to wire a juniper bonsai throughout the winter months when the tree is dormant.
-Once the branches have set in their new shape, carefully remove the wire with wire cutters so as to not damage the tree.
+As with most species chosen for bonsai, juniper trees take well to wiring, although it should be done slowly and carefully.
+Wiring is the practice of wrapping a wire around the branches of the bonsai tree in order to bend and reposition the branches to achieve the desired shape.
+It is best to wire a juniper bonsai during the winter months when the tree is dormant.
+Once the branches have set in their new shape, carefully remove the wire with wire cutters so you don't damage the tree.

-Juniper bonsai require bright, direct sunlight for the majority of the day.
-For this reason, juniper bonsai are best-suited to being grown outdoors year-round.
+Juniper bonsai require bright, direct sunlight, at least six to eight hours of full sunlight daily.
+For this reason, most species of juniper bonsai are best-suited to being grown outdoors year-round.

 Use a commercially available bonsai soil mix for juniper trees for the best results.
-Bonsai soil mixes are well-draining, allowing both air and water to reach the roots, and are typically a combination of akadama (clay granulate from Japan), organic potting compost, pumice, and fine gravel/grit.
-They can be found at most garden centers or plant stores, or online from speciality bonsai retailers.
+Bonsai soil mixes are well-draining—allowing both air and water to reach the roots—and are typically a combination of akadama (clay granulate from Japan), organic potting compost, pumice, and fine gravel or grit.
+They can be found at most garden centers or plant stores, or online from specialty bonsai retailers.

 Temperature and Humidity

 Juniper bonsai trees should be grown outdoors year-round and cannot tolerate growing indoors.
 They are hardy, frost-tolerant trees that can withstand temperatures as low as 10 degrees Fahrenheit without protection.
-When extreme winter temperatures dip below this, providing juniper bonsais with moderate protection from wind and frost will help them to overwinter outdoors.
+When extreme winter temperatures dip below that temperature, provide your juniper bonsais with moderate protection from wind and frost to help them overwinter outdoors.

-Juniper bonsai appreciate regular feeding during the spring and fall months to promote strong growth.
-However, cut back on fertilizing during the summer months to give the tree a break.
+Juniper bonsai appreciate regular feeding during the growing season to promote strong growth.
+However, do not fertilize them during the winter months.

 The Juniperus genus contains between 50-70 species of trees and low-lying shrubs.
 The most popular juniper varieties for bonsai include:

 Proper and regular pruning is essential to the aesthetic and health of a bonsai tree.
-For juniper bonsai, pinching back growth rather than cutting back is recommended as cutting can cause the surrounding needles to die off.
+For juniper bonsai, pinching back growth rather than cutting it back is recommended, as cutting can cause the surrounding needles to die off.